How to get the trendy ’80s eye makeup styles

 So go ahead.
 Pack a Trio you love and get a whole weekend of eye looks plus some others you invent yourself.
 And, of course, finish up with a beautiful mascara from Aziza.

-How to wear multiple shades of eyeshadow for a stylish new look
+How to wear multiple shades of eyeshadow for a stylish ’80s look (1985)

 From the Tampa Bay Times (St. Petersburg, Florida) October 16, 1985